Community and Family Resources

 Community and Family Resources - Fort Dodge, IA

 Community And Family Resources is a detox and addiction treatment facility located at 211 Avenue M West in the 50501 zip code of Fort Dodge, IA.
-As a detox center, it offers alcohol detox, opioid detox and cocaine detox.
-The treatment program at Community And Family Resources includes long term inpatient treatment, regular outpatient treatment and outpatient day treatment.
-Community And Family Resources offers treatment to teens, young adults and adult women.
-It accepts women and men into their treatment and detox program.
+As a detox center, it offers meth detox, alcohol detox and cocaine detox.
+The treatment program at Community And Family Resources includes outpatient methadone/suboxone treatment, intensive outpatient treatment and inpatient detoxification.
+Community And Family Resources offers treatment to judicial clients, people with trauma and young adults.
+It accepts men and women into their treatment and detox program.

 Address: 211 Avenue M West, Fort Dodge, IA 50501